alksentrs/nostrlivery-app/README.md

 - **"Failed to connect to node server" error**:
   - Verify backend server is running: `curl http://127.0.0.1:3000/health`
   - Check network connectivity: `ping 127.0.0.1`
-  - Ensure correct IP address in `common/src/screens/NodeSelection/index.tsx`
+  - **Configure the correct IP address** in `common/src/config/app.config.ts` (see "Configuring Node and Relay IP Addresses" section above)
   - Verify port 3000 is accessible (not 7000 for API calls)
+  - After changing the IP, rebuild and reinstall the common package

 - **Node selection screen shows empty float**:
   - This was fixed by auto-initializing the node URL and adding validation